SharmiIIT/google-translate-qa-assessment--Sharmini-Udayakumar/README.md

 ## Overview

-This repository contains the QA assessment conducted for **Google Translate – Text Translation**.
+This repository contains the QA assessment conducted for **Google Translate – Text Translation** by WireApps.

 The assessment focuses on manual testing of text translation functionality, including functional testing, language translation, input validation, UI behavior, error handling, and other relevant test scenarios.